stevenkfirth/csvw_functions_extra/README.md

 ```
 - **metadata_document_location** *(str)*: The filepath or url of the CSVW metadata file containing a Table Group object.

-Returns: A dictionary of the normalized CSVW Table Group object.
+Returns *(dict)*: A dictionary of the normalized CSVW Table Group object.

 ### get_available_csv_file_names